Do-Not-Dusturb/TPA-bot-for-0b0t/README.md

-# TPA bot for 0b0t with console input (mirros chat message im too lazy to fix it) with discord chat bridge support.
+# TPA bot for 0b0t with console input (mirros chat message im too lazy to fix it) with discord chat bridge and mineflayer support.

+## to run take sure you install mineflayer and discord.js with npm